By: Tanya Conlu -Coordinator for Southeast Asia, on behalf of NTFP-EP and Kevin Chang, Kuaʻāina Ulu ‘Auamo.

 The contributions through sessions, papers, posters, speaking engagements, and a song performance talked about traditional governance and management of natural resources and elevated the role of indigenous peoples and local communities in conservation.
 Amidst the flurry of concurrent sessions, we had a chance to meet on the last day during the 70th anniversary lunch celebration of the IUCN.
 We shared updates and issues and caught up with each other’s work.

-It was a short 4 days but we learned much about the culture and concerns of First Nation peoples, and also of those indigenous and local communities who shared pieces of their places, experiences, and issues.
-We also gained some useful networks and relevant, practical strategies and solutions we could use in support of ICCAs we live and work in.
+It was a short 4 days but we learned much about the culture and concerns of First Nation peoples in eastern Canada, and also of those indigenous and local communities who shared pieces of their places, experiences, and issues.
+We gained some useful networks and relevant, practical strategies and solutions we could use in support of ICCAs we live and work in.